-- Tuition and fees see the Mercy College.edu website, Cost of Attendance. - Textbooks cost will vary per semester. - Supplies paper, folders, calculator, etc. - Clinical education expenses include program uniform, shoes and lanyard, transportation, x-ray initial markers.
-Additional clinical expenses may be incurred from physical examination, immunizations, fingerprinting and background testing; these are required for clinical practicum placement. - Basic life support (BLS) or cardiopulmonary resuscitation (CPR) certification. - Professional organizations Students are encouraged to obtain student membership in the Ohio Society of Radiologic Technologists (OSRT) and the American Society of Radiologic Technologists (ASRT). - Certification & licensure ARRT exam, ODH State License, and/or GXMO (General X-ray Machine Operator) exam.
+- Tuition and fees see the Mercy College website, Cost of Attendance. - Textbooks cost will vary per semester. - Online Resources such as, but not limited to, RadTechBootCamp one-time cost for duration of the program. - Supplies paper, folders, calculator, etc. - Clinical education expenses include, but not limited to, program uniform, shoes and lanyard, transportation/travel expenses to and from the clinical facility, x-ray initial markers, and Trajecsys.
+Additional clinical expenses may be incurred from physical examination(s), immunizations, fingerprinting and background testing; these are required for clinical practicum placement. - Basic life support (BLS) or cardiopulmonary resuscitation (CPR) certification. - Professional organizations Students are encouraged to obtain student membership in the Ohio Society of Radiologic Technologists (OSRT) and the American Society of Radiologic Technologists (ASRT). - Certification & licensure ARRT exam, ODH State License, and/or GXMO (General X-ray Machine Operator) exam. - Facility-required Personal Protective Equipment (PPE)